 Sopharma Poland Z.O.O. (in liquidation) and Sopharma Warsaw SP.
-Z.O.O. operate in Poland; PAO Vitamini, OOO Sopharma Ukraine - in Ukraine; Sopharma Trading d.o.o. and Pharmachim EOOD - in Serbia; TOO Sopharma Kazakhstan - in Kazakhstan, and Rap Pharma International OOD - in Moldova.
+Z.O.O. operate in Poland; PAO Vitamini, OOO Sopharma Ukraine - in Ukraine; Sopharma Trading d.o.o. and Pharmachim EOOD - in Serbia; TOO Sopharma Kazakhstan - in Kazakhstan; Rap Pharma International OOD (until 11 November 2022) - in Moldova.

-As at 31 March 2022, the interest of the Group in joint ventures is as follows:
+As at 31 March 2023, the interest of the Group in joint ventures is as follows: